toltec-astro/toltec_pybdsf_scripts/README.md

 This is a helper class for reading in and reformatting PyBDSF catalogs.
 This is much less sophisticated than ToltecSignalFits.py but I find it useful all the same.
 The class pulls data from the ...srl.FITS file in the catalog directory of the pyBdsf reduction.
+This class can be combined with ToltecSignalFits class to extract point source photometry using PSF fitting

 Usage Example:
 ```
   from BdsfCat import BdsfCat
   pb = BdsfCat(<path to srl.FITS file>)
+  tab_phot,index_weight=tf1p1.photPS(pb)
+  #index_weight returns where in the BdsfCat (pb) the weight in the signal is above that
+  set in the TolTecSignalFits class

 ```

 #### SimuInputSources.py

 This is a helper class for reading in and reformatting the simu input source lists that are used by tolteca simu to populate point sources in simulated maps.
+This class has a method (inphotPS) to perform PSF photometry at the input sources coordinates using a ToltecSignalFits object.
+Once inphotPS is used, one can plot the comparison between input and observed fluxes.

 Usage Example:
 ```
   from SimuInputSources import SumuInputSources
-  fluxLimit = 0.2     #in mJy
+  fluxLimit = 1.0     #in mJy
   sq = SimuInputSources(sourceFile, fluxLimit=fluxLimit)
+  inputtab_phot=sq.inphotPS(tf1p1)
+  inputtab_phot.plotInPhot()

 ```

 #### CatalogMatch.py